aatuh/recsys/docs/operations/performance-and-capacity.md

 This guide describes how to run reproducible load tests against recsys-service and capture sizing data for production planning.

+## Who this is for

+- Lead developers and SREs sizing `recsys-service` for production
+- Engineers running load tests before enabling new signals or data modes

+## What you will get

+- A runnable load-test harness
+- The parameters that matter for repeatability
+- A table format for recording sizing data over time

 ## 1) Preflight checklist

 - Postgres is seeded with a tenant, config, and signal data.